panr/gatsby-starter-hello-friend/README.md

 })
 ```

+## Hidden dummy post file

+Starter contains a dummy hidden placeholder file in `posts` called `.features-placeholder.md`.
+I added it there, because I don't have idea how to make GraphQL queries work well for all custom fields even if you don't use them.
+For example `coverImage` — basic query "requires" this field at least in one file.

+If you know how to fix it, please help me with this ;-)

 ## How to contribute

 If you spot any bugs, please use [Issue Tracker](https://github.com/panr/gatsby-starter-hello-friend/issues) or if you want to add a new feature directly please create a new [Pull Request](https://github.com/panr/gatsby-starter-hello-friend/pulls).